 Track 7 was an echo track, and also contained a tambourine overdub by Gordon.

 Tracks 1 and 8 both contained overdubs by Lennon, of piano and electric guitar respectively.

-The string arrangement was scored by Torrie Zito, and was overdubbed at Record Plant East, New York City, in early July 1971.
+The string arrangement was scored by Torrie Zito, and was overdubbed at Record Plant East, New York City, on 4 July 1971.
 The musicians, whom Lennon dubbed The Flux Fiddlers, were members of the New York Philharmonic orchestra.

 On the following day, 5 July, King Curtis added a saxophone solo.
 Along with his contribution to ‘I Don’t Want To Be A Soldier’, it was one of Curtis’ final performances: he was murdered on 13 August 1971, shortly before Imagine was released.

 King Curtis had appeared on the same bill as The Beatles during their 1965 US tour.
 Lennon was thrilled to have him involved in the Imagine session, and suggested he play a solo similar to The Bill Doggett Combo’s 1956 hit ‘Honky Tonk’.
 Lennon ran through ‘It’s So Hard’ several times for Curtis, and the master saxophonist recorded his solo in a few takes.

 ‘It’s So Hard’ was the b-side of the ‘Imagine’ single in the United States.
 Released on 11 October 1971, one month after the Imagine album, the single reached number three on the Billboard Hot 100 chart.